SkrzyniarzPatryk/cloudf6-infrastructure/helm/api-payment-service/README.md

 ### Ingress
 1. Defautl option is **Azure Application gateway for containers**, so Azure directly route traffic to correct service.
 **AGIC** offer very profesionall features to enterprise application, like WAF and a lot of other traffic controller.
 **The main downside** of this solution is high cost of AG.
+**Example: `helm install app ./api-payment-service/`**
 2. In other hand we can use `values-nginx-ingress.yaml` to use nginx controller and basic Azure LoadBalancer.
 Probably it cost less and offer good routing controll to our service.
-Example: `helm install app ./api-payment-service/ -f ./profiles/values-nginx-ingress.yaml`
+**Example: `helm install app ./api-payment-service/ -f ./profiles/values-nginx-ingress.yaml`**
 3. Last option is `values-basic-load-balancer.yaml`, it don't use any ingress but using **service type LoadBalancer** so Azure will create public Load Balancer.

+#### If chosen AGIC ingress
+You must deploy infrastructure with Application Gateway.
+AG automatically install AGIC controller on K8s.

 #### If chosen nginx ingress
 Install nginx ingress